slideshow-templates/slideshow-csss/README.markdown

   attribute or the slide's heading)
 ```

 Showtime!
-Let's use the `-t/--template` switch to generate the
+Let's use the `-t/--template` switch to build the
 sample slide show.
 Example:

-    $ slideshow -t csss csss.text --h2
+    $ slideshow build csss.text -t csss --h2

 Note: Use the `--h2` option to break up slides on heading level 2
 (the default is `--h1`, that is, heading level 1).